Argent77/A7-GolemConstruction/A7-GolemConstruction/readme/readme.txt

 This component will identify all items that are installed by this mod, which includes Golem Building Manuals as well as a number of special ingredients for building perfect golem variants.

+2.9 Add "Teleport" ability to golems (for all supported games) This component adds the "Teleport" ability to all of your golem followers.
+It allows golems to jump to a party member in visual range instantly, but can only be used when no enemies are in sight.
+Teleport is mainly thought as a means to get them out of narrow passageways, since several golem variants require more space to move around freely than regular party members.
+This ability was part of the main component in earlier mod releases.

 Details
 ~~~~~~~